davidindub/plant-cafe/README.md

 The plants are not sold online, but the website will include some tips on keeping houseplants, as well as a signup form for a newsletter on upcoming events.

 The main target of the website are people looking for quick information such as the food & drinks menu, or the location and opening house of the shop and it is expected most of these visitors will be checking the website quickly on a mobile device.
-Delivering this information quickly and clearly is the main aim of the project.
+Delivering this information quickly and clearly is the main aim of the project, and the language used is friendly and welcoming.

 ## User Stories